jfrog/terraform-provider-artifactory/docs/resources/group.md

 * `name`                - (Required) Name of the group
 * `description`         - (Optional) A description for the group
+* `external_id`         - (Optional) New external group ID used to configure the corresponding group in Azure AD.
 * `auto_join`           - (Optional) When this parameter is set, any new users defined in the system are automatically assigned to this group.
 * `admin_privileges`    - (Optional) Any users added to this group will automatically be assigned with admin privileges in the system.
 * `realm`               - (Optional) The realm for the group.